cafaro/dp-quantiles/README.md

+December 17, 2025

-This repository hosts the C++ source code of our algorithms related to the manuscript "Differentially Private frugal Estimation of Quantiles".
+This repository hosts the C++ source code of our algorithms related to the manuscript "Differentially Private frugal Estimation of Quantiles" by Marco Pulimeno, Massimo Cafaro, Angelo Coluccia and Italo Epicoco.
+University of Salento, Lecce, Italy

 We provide algorithms working in: